PixiEditor/PixiBot/README.md

 Open a terminal in your Bot's directory

-Run the command `.\PixiEditor` (you can also append & to the end to run the bot in the background)
+Run the command `.\PixiBot` (you can also append & to the end to run the bot in the background)